 Cowboy hats, boots, and honky-tonks make for some serious Insta-game, so it’s no wonder Nashville is a hot spot for destination bachelorettes.
 Head to the country music capital for tours of the Grand Ole Opry, Broadway’s strip of music establishments, and plenty of Tennessee barbecue and whiskey.
 You never know, but you just might run into a country music star for the ultimate photo op.

-With gorgeous sunny weather, an über-trendy nightlife scene, and beautiful beaches, the Instagram opportunities are endless in Miami—especially when you and the squad are staying someplace as cool as The Confidante.
-This retro-glam Miami Beach hotel is fun and colorful and basically caters to everything the millennial heart desires.
-After checking in, set up shop in a colorful cabana by the pool, where you can indulge in boozy Popsicles and snap some pics on those pool floaties that are all over your Instagram feed every single summer.
-(The Confidante has 'em on hand.)
+With gorgeous sunny weather, an über-trendy nightlife scene, and beautiful beaches, the Instagram opportunities are endless in Miami—especially if you're booking a retro-glam Miami Beach hotel or renting out an epic villa.
+Set up shop in a colorful cabana by the pool, indulge in boozy Popsicles, and snap some pics on those pool floaties that are all over your Instagram feed every single summer.

 Thanks to this Georgian city’s Southern charm, delightful hospitality, food-focused culture, and open-container laws, it’s become quite the destination for a bachelorette celebration.
 Savannah is easily walkable and bikeable, and there is no shortage of brew bike companies, such as the Savannah Pedal Pub, where you can sip as you pedal through the Spanish-moss-lined streets on a party bike.
 Don't worry a non-drinking driver is doing the actual steering.